Part 4: Colouring with Procreate

 2022 | March

-One weekend I was working on my handwriting again for digital import, and I reached a breaking point realizing my time can be better spent if I simply stop being stubborn in my inefficient workflow.
-So I caved and got an iPad and Procreate.
+One weekend, I was toiling on handwriting again for digital import, and I reached a breaking point realizing my time can be much better spent if I simply stop stubbornly committing to my inefficient workflow.
+So I finally caved and got an iPad and Procreate.

-To no one's surprise, it eventually became one of those “why didn’t I do it sooner?!” moments kicking myself because I could have saved a LOT of time.
+To no one's surprise, it eventually became one of those “why didn’t I do it sooner?!” moment, kicking myself because I could have saved a LOT of time.

-But by the time I got it, I was pretty drained from my inefficiencies toiling for the first draft that I decided I needed yet another break.
+But by the time I got the iPad in hand, I was pretty drained from the grind toiling over the first draft that I decided I needed yet another break.

 Drawing of a Bunny sleeping